osome-iu/botometer-python/README.md

 We have a major update for Botometer:

 1. Botometer has been upgraded to V4, and you can use the `/4/check_account` endpiont to access it.
+2. The response of `/4/check_account` is reorganized.
-2. A new endpoint for BotometerLite is added.
+3. A new endpoint for BotometerLite is added.
 It allows checking accounts in bulk.

 You can see the full announcement for details.

 Due to the update, please upgrade `botometer-python` in your local environment to the newest version.
-If you only use the Botometer API like before, there is no need to change your code once you upgrade `botometer-python`.
+You may also need to modify your code to adapt to the new response of the API.
+For more information, checkout the document below.
-If you want to try the new BotometerLite API, checkout the documents.
+If you want to try the new BotometerLite API, checkout the document below.

 ### May, 2020